 export JAMF_CLIENT_SECRET='your-client-secret'

-jamformer -url https://yourinstance.jamfcloud.com
+jamformer -url https://us.apigw.jamf.com

 jamformer only reads credentials from environment variables or interactive prompts — never CLI flags — to avoid leaking secrets in shell history and process listings.
-You can pass the URL as a flag (-url) or via JAMF_URL.
+It doesn't write credentials to terraform.tfvars and generates a .gitignore that excludes tfvars files, state files and the .terraform/ directory.

-3. Importing everything at once is optional
+4. Importing everything at once is optional

 If your environment is large and you'd rather start small, you can target specific resource types: